ginod22/bitcoinexchangerecommendation/questionnaire.md

 + Adding the values to a database stored on the cloud (like AWS), and update the values in the database instead of calling the values directly through the backend

 Frontend:
++ Adding mobile support
-+ Created a more interactive website (maybe users can see historical data, get a link to the exchanges, etc...)
++ Creating a more interactive website (maybe users can see historical data, get a link to the exchanges, etc...)
-+ Refresh the prices automatically instead of having to click on the refresh button
++ Refreshing the prices automatically instead of having to click on the refresh button

 Other ideas:
 + Giving the user a chance to link their Coinbase and Kraken account to be able to buy directly from the website